bac-dam-1991/use-reducer-use-context-demo/README.md

 This example App shows the use of both `useContext` and `useReducer` hooks to manage application wide states in a React app.

+## Getting started

+Clone this repository and run `npm install` at the project's root directory.

 ## Why use the `useReducer` hook?

 The `useReducer` hook simplifies complex state logic.
 This hook is preferred over the `useState` hook in these situations.